 More than 2,500 Little Libraries have been built around the world and we are excited to be a part of this great program.
 If you would like to be a part of the design/build team, email us at firstname.lastname@example.org.

 December 2012 update: Congratulations Briarcreek Neighbors!
 We completed the streetlight project and the new lights look fantastic.
 Our project was the largest streetlight replacement project OG&E has ever undertaken.
 Our neighborhood was recognized at the Neighborhood Alliance's Great Neighborhoods awards benquet.
 Good job everyone!

 Scope of project: Briarcreek teams worked to upgrade our ugly wooden streetlights with beautiful decorative ones.
 Our neighborhood has 32 streetlights.
-Three have WiFi antennas used by police, fire and emergency vehicles and cannot be replaced.
-But we will be upgrading 29 streetlights.
-Ours is the largest upgrade project in OG&E history.
+During the first phase of the upgrade, there were three streetlight poles that had WiFi antennas used by police, fire and emergency vehicles and could not be replaced.
+We successfully upgraded 29 streetlights - the largest upgrade project in OG&E history.

 This project is the culmination of a more than a year of hard work by your Briarcreek Neighborhood Association (BNA) board members.
 We obtained the necessary approvals from the City of OKC (they will pay the electricity for the lights) and agreements with OG&E (they will install and maintain the lights).